-The education team at Lean Startup Co. gets a lot of questions about how Lean Startup methods are used, why it’s even important, and who it benefits.
+Our Lean Startup Co. team gets a lot of questions about how Lean Startup methods are used, why it’s even important, and who it benefits.
 This framework for entrepreneurial management continues to grow in popularity while being applied to new sectors and different size companies.
 Below is our attempt to respond to some of your most pressing questions.

 Who uses Lean Startup?

-Entrepreneurs and innovators of all kinds use Lean Startup methods.
-These techniques are used in large corporations like GE to redefine product development processes and departmental functions.
+Entrepreneurs, product leaders, and innovators of all kinds use Lean Startup methods.
+These techniques are used in large corporations to redefine product development processes and departmental functions.
 Lean Startup principles are used by inventors to transform brilliant ideas into marketable products.
 It’s used by the federal government to deliver services by breaking through the long-standing barriers of bureaucracy.